Lock and dam facilities in Guttenberg reopen to public

-GUTTENBERG, Iowa -- Lock and Dam No. 10 in Guttenberg were among several lock and dam sites reopened to the public this week.
+GUTTENBERG, Iowa — Lock and Dam No. 10 in Guttenberg was among several lock and dam sites reopened to the public this week.

 The U.S. Army Corps of Engineers’ St. Paul District announced this week that it would reopen facilities near locks and dams on the Mississippi River from Lock and Dam No. 2 near Hastings, Minn., to Lock and Dam No. 10.